FIWARE/tutorials.Short-Term-History/README.md

 - [Next Steps](#next-steps)

-# Querying Time Series Data
+# Querying Time Series Data (Mongo-DB)

 > "The *"moment"* has no yesterday or tomorrow.
 It is not the result of thought and therefore has no time."
 >
 > — Bruce Lee

-Within the FIWARE platform, historical context data can be persisted to a database using a combination of the **Orion Context Broker** and the **Cygnus** generic enabler.
+Within the FIWARE platform, historical context data can be persisted to a database (such as Mongo-DB) using a combination of the **Orion Context Broker** and the **Cygnus** generic enabler.
 This results in a series of data points being written to the database of your choice.
 Each time-stamped data point represents the state of context entities at a given moment in time.
 The individual data points are relatively meaningless on their own, it is only through combining a series data points that meaningful statistics such as maxima, minima and trends can be observed.

-The creation and analysis of trend data is a common requirement of context-driven systems - therefore the FIWARE platform offers a generic enabler ([STH-Comet](https://fiware-sth-comet.readthedocs.io/)) specifically to deal with the issue of persisting and interpreting time series data. **STH-Comet** itself can be used in two modes:
+The creation and analysis of trend data is a common requirement of context-driven systems - therefore the FIWARE platform offers a generic enabler ([STH-Comet](https://fiware-sth-comet.readthedocs.io/)) specifically to deal with the issue of persisting and interpreting time series data persisted into Mongo-DB. **STH-Comet** itself can be used in two modes:

 * In *minimal* mode, **STH-Comet** is responsible for both data collection and interpreting the data when requested
 * In *formal* mode, the collection of data is delegated to **Cygnus**, **STH-Comet** merely reads from an existing database.